stuntrally/stuntrally3/docs/Building-old.md

    build_ogre_linux_c++latest.sh - script used to get and build Ogre

 ```
 Note: I use `../Ogre/ogre-next` dir with Ogre.
-But CMake default is `Dependencies/Ogre`, it can be as link.
+But CMake default is `Dependencies/Ogre`, it can be a link.